 The views expressed in this investment report represent the opinions of PNC Capital Advisors, LLC and are not intended to predict or depict performance of any investment.
 All information contained herein is for informational purposes and should not be construed as investment advice.
 It does not constitute an offer, solicitation or recommendation to purchase any security.
 The information herein was obtained by various sources; we do not guarantee its accuracy or completeness.
 Fund performance quoted above is for class I shares.
 Past performance does not guarantee future results.
 These views are as of the date of this publication and are subject to change based on subsequent developments.

 Investments in value companies can continue to be undervalued for long periods of time and be more volatile than the stock market in general.

-PNC Multi-Factor Large Cap Value Fund (class I) returned -1.35% in the second quarter versus a return of 1.18% for the benchmark Russell 1000 Value Index.
+PNC Multi-Factor Large Cap Value Fund (Share Class I) returned -14.10% in the fourth quarter versus a return of -11.72% for the benchmark Russell 1000 Value Index.

-Stock selection was a detractor from relative investment results during the quarter, with holdings in the Consumer Discretionary, Information Technology, and Industrials sectors detracting the most.
-This was partially offset by contributions from holdings in the Consumer Staples and Health Care sectors.
+Stock selection detracted from relative performance in the quarter with holdings in the Financials, Information Technology, Energy, Materials, and Consumer Discretionary sectors detracting the most, partially offset by contributions from holdings in the Industrials sector.

 Sector allocation overall was a contributor to relative performance with the underweight to the Energy sector and overweight to the Consumer Staples sector contributing the most, partially offset by detractions from the underweight to the Utilities and Real Estate sectors and the overweight to the Industrials sector.